wp-document-revisions/wp-document-revisions/readme.txt

 = 3.6.0 =

+* NEW: Integrate with PublishPress Statuses plugin for custom statuses. (#335)
 * NEW: Accessibility rules states that links to PDF documents should have visible references.
 Blocks have an explicit switch. (#322)
 * NEW: User pulldowns will show only relevant users. (#321)
 * NEW: Filter 'document_use_wp_filesystem' used to serve document (instead of PHP readfile).
 Irrelevant if the file is compressed on output. (#320)